With the right tools, businesses can finally start monetizing mobile

 Mobile tech startups are pressured by their investors to break into the Fortune 500 and lock down some clients.
 In most cases, the brands that are there have built their businesses around offline transactions in physical stores.

-In the near future, mobile SaaS sales teams may not be able to win the attention of marketers and product managers at these prestigious companies if their solutions don’t address the location angle.
+Soon, mobile SaaS sales teams may not be able to win the attention of marketers and product managers at these prestigious companies if their solutions don’t address the location angle.